limepixl/sorting-algorithms/README.md

 Inspired by [this amazing project!](https://github.com/bingmann/sound-of-sorting)

-**Note: The same delay in milliseconds was used between all the implementations.
-(200ms for the slow gifs and 0ms for the fast gifs)**
+**Note: All fast gifs are sped up by the same amount.
+The same goes for the slow gifs.**

 ## Bubble sort
 ![Fast Bubble Sort](https://raw.githubusercontent.com/limepixl/sorting-algorithms/master/gifs/fast-bubblesort.gif)